OpenRedButtonProject/orb/android/README.md

 ## Android

-The Orb project TvBrowser has two Android reference integrations:
+The Orb project has two Android reference integrations:

-### A. The mock reference (tvbrowsershell)
+### A. The mock reference (mockorbapp)

-In the mock reference the tvbrowser library is integrated with the tvbrowsershell application.
+In the mock reference the orblibrary is integrated with the mockorbapp.
 The implementation mocks any calls that would normally use other components such as a broadcast stack.

 #### Building